adviserlabs/demos/README.md

 # Demos
-Demos for Clients, Potential Clients, and Whatever
+Demos for clients and potential clients.
+For complete documentation, see https://github.com/adviserlabs/docs.

 ### Clusters and Jobs Visual Demo
 These are meant to be run while doing `adviser status --watch 1` in some terminal so that you can see